 10 tips for food photography & styling

-If you want to take a really good photograph of food, you have take a number of factors into consideration.
+If you want to take a really good photograph of food, you have to take a number of factors into consideration.

 1. mastering the technical aspects of the camera